samclusker/youngLink17/README.md

 # About Me

 Hello 👋, I'm Sam and welcome to my Github.
 I'm a software engineer with a focus on DevOps tools and practices.
-I'm also a futurist, so predictably I'm a blockchain and crypto enthusiast.
+I'm also a futurist, so predictably I'm a blockchain and crypto enthusiast having recently participated in some web3 hackathons - with more planned in the future!

 ## What I'm Working On 🧑🏻‍💻

-Development in my spare time has often been non-existent as I'm a keen writer, however I'm currently participating in Encode Club's 'Hack Africa' event so I'm back in action!
-I'm developing a dApp with my friend @HarryMoy called Bondible.
-I'm also in the process of creating a Github Pages website to capture the journey and also some other thoughts.

-As part of the Bondible build I'm learning React so I suppose I could migrate away from Jekyll in the future.
+I'm currently working on some certifications in the cloud and DevOps remit, lookng at Azure and Terraform certifications.
+Another thing on my radar currently is Encode Acadamy's Solidity bootcamps which I hope to join in the near future.

+ReactJS has been a focus of mine recently and I'm attending a ReactJS course in the coming weeks so I can figure out just how to stop prop drilling 👀

+Some personal projects have stalled as COVID restrictions lifted, although I wish to get back to some sort of online writing - perhaps technical writing.
+Just not quite figured out my direction right now - you can view the initial beginnings on samclusker.com.

 ## Tech Stack 🔧